 Texas State strives to make content accessible to all users, and we must adhere to ADA (Americans with Disabilities Act) standards.
 In order to achieve this, descriptive text must be applied to video and images when possible.

-Alt text (alternative text) describes images to individuals who are unable to see them.
-For more information on using and writing alt text, please visit: https://moz.com/learn/seo/alt-text
+Alternative text describes images to individuals who are unable to see them.
+Learn more about using and writing alt text on Texas State’s Digital Accessibility site.

-- Facebook allows you to add a video captioning file, called an .srt file, to videos that are uploaded.
+- Facebook allows you to add a video captioning file, called an .SRT file, to videos that are uploaded.
+Keep in mind that although Facebook allows for auto-captioning, they are not always correct and must be double-checked for errors.

-- Instagram allows you to upload an .srt file for video captions for an ad only.
+- Instagram allows you to upload an .SRT file for video captions for an ad or IGTV only.
+Reels and Stories have an auto-caption option which is not always accurate.
+These should be double-checked for any vulgar or misspelled words before posting.

 - Snapchat does not support captions natively.